peterivarsson/rest-doc-maven-plugin/README.md

 ## What does this Maven plugin do

 It parses the classes and sources files for JAX-RS Annotations and JavaDoc comments.
-It creates a index.html file in "output" directory.
+It creates a index.html or a yaml file in "output" directory.

 ## Plugin configuration